 Accumulation of amyloid β (Aβ) and its aggregates in the ageing central nervous system is regarded synonymous to Alzheimer's disease (AD) pathology.
 Despite unquestionable advances in mechanistic and diagnostic aspects of the disease understanding, the primary cause of Aβ accumulation as well as its in vivo roles remains elusive; nonetheless, the majority of the efforts to address pathological mechanisms for therapeutic development are focused towards moderating Aβ accumulation in the brain.
 More recently, Aβ deposition has been identified in the eye and is linked with distinct age-related diseases including age-related macular degeneration, glaucoma as well as AD.
 Awareness of the Aβ accumulation in these markedly different degenerative disorders has led to an increasing body of work exploring overlapping mechanisms, a prospective biomarker role for Aβ and the potential to use retina as a model for brain related neurodegenerative disorders.
 Here, we present an integrated view of current understanding of the retinal Aβ deposition discussing the accumulation mechanisms, anticipated impacts and outlining ameliorative approaches that can be extrapolated to the retina for potential therapeutic benefits.
 Further longitudinal investigations in humans and animal models will determine retinal Aβ association as a potential pathognomonic, diagnostic or prognostic biomarker.

-Gupta, VK, Chitranshi, N, Gupta, VB, Golzan, SM, Dheer, Y, Vander Wall, R, Georgevsky, D, King, AE, Vicker, JC, Chung, R & Graham, SL 2016, 'Amyloid beta accumulation and inner retinal degenerative changes in Alzheimer's disease transgenic mouse', Neuroscience Letters, vol. 623, pp. 52-56.View/Download from: UTS OPUS or Publisher's site
+Gupta, VK, Chitranshi, N, Gupta, VB, Golzan, SM, Dheer, Y, Vander Wall, R, Georgevsky, D, King, AE, Vicker, JC, Chung, R & Graham, SL 2016, 'Amyloid beta accumulation and inner retinal degenerative changes in Alzheimer's disease transgenic mouse', Neuroscience Letters, vol. 623, pp. 52-56.View/Download from: Publisher's site

-Golzan, SM, Morgan, WH, Georgevsky, D & Graham, SL 2015, 'Correlation of Retinal Nerve Fibre Layer Thickness and Spontaneous Retinal Venous Pulsations in Glaucoma and Normal Controls', PLOS ONE, vol. 10, no. 6.View/Download from: UTS OPUS or Publisher's site
+Golzan, SM, Morgan, WH, Georgevsky, D & Graham, SL 2015, 'Correlation of Retinal Nerve Fibre Layer Thickness and Spontaneous Retinal Venous Pulsations in Glaucoma and Normal Controls', PLOS ONE, vol. 10, no. 6.View/Download from: Publisher's site

-Golzan, SM, Butlin, M, Kouchaki, Z, Gupta, V, Avolio, A & Graham, SL 2014, 'Characterizing dynamic properties of retinal vessels in the rat eye using high speed imaging.', Microvascular Research, vol. 92, pp. 56-61.View/Download from: UTS OPUS or Publisher's site
+Golzan, SM, Butlin, M, Kouchaki, Z, Gupta, V, Avolio, A & Graham, SL 2014, 'Characterizing dynamic properties of retinal vessels in the rat eye using high speed imaging.', Microvascular Research, vol. 92, pp. 56-61.View/Download from: Publisher's site

 PURPOSE: The dynamic properties of retinal vessels including pulse wave propagation and pulsatility index provide new perspective in retinal hemodynamic analysis.
 In this study we utilize a high speed imaging system to capture these characteristics in the rat eye for the first time.
 METHODS: Retinal video images of 9 Wistar-Kyoto (WKY) rats were captured at a rate of 250 frames per second for 10s with a 50° field of view using a high speed camera (Optronis, Kehl, Germany).
 Two recordings were taken from each rat at the same sites for repeatability analysis.
 The electrocardiogram (ECG) was measured simultaneously with retinal images.
 Arterial retinal pulse wave velocity (rPWV) and arterial/venous pulse amplitude were calculated from recorded images.
 Arterial measurements were repeated in another normotensive strain of the same age (Sprague-Dawley, n=4).
 RESULTS: The average WKY rPWV was 11.4 ± 6.1 cm/s.
 The differences between repeated measures were not significant (-2.8 ± 2.9 cm/s, p=0.2).
 Sprague-Dawley animals had a similar rPWV (9.8 ± 2.2 cm/s, p=0.61).
 The average arterial and venous pulse amplitude was 7.1 ± 1.5 μm and 8.2 ± 2.0 μm respectively.
 There was a positive correlation between rPWV and heart rate in the WKY groups (r(2)=0.32).
 A positive correlation was also obtained between arterial and venous diameter and their pulse amplitude (r(2)=0.67 and r(2)=0.37 respectively).
 CONCLUSION: rPWV was associated with heart rate.
 Higher pulsation amplitude was also correlated with larger vessel diameter.
 High speed imaging of retinal vessels in the rat eye provides an accurate and robust method to study dynamic characteristics of these vessels and their relationship with ocular and systemic abnormalities.